What is a JD-MPH Dual Degree?

-A 2.5 minimum cumulative law GPA is required for acceptance to the MPH part of the program.
+A 2.5 minimum cumulative GPA at the Law School is required to begin the MPH part of the program.

-To apply to the Dornsife School of Public Health complete the application release form below to transfer application materials between schools.
-Dornsife will request law admissions materials for review, so there is no need to resubmit those materials.
+To apply to the Dornsife School of Public Health for the MPH part of the program, complete the application release form below to transfer application materials between schools.
+Dornsife will receive law admissions materials for review, so there is no need to resubmit them.

 Application release form (PDF)

 The JD-MPH Dual Degree program offers a rigorous curriculum focused on the interplay between law, public policy, and public health.

 - Foundations of health law and public health law